choerodon/manager-service/README.md

 1. Route Management：
     * The initial route can be obtained by initializing the configuration of the `api-gateway` service.
     * You can create, edit, and edit routes.
-    * After modifying the route, the manager will notify the `config-server` service and let the `api-gateway` service re-pull the route
+    * After modifying the route, the manager will notify the `config-server` service and
-1. swagger Management：
-    * The list of services displayed by swagger is judged based on the route of the database and the instance obtained by the registration service.
-    * Cache swagger information based on the version of the service to the database, get the database's swagger json, or request swagger json based on the type of service.

-## Dependencies

-* mysql
-* kafka

-## Reporting Issues

-If you find any shortcomings or bugs, please describe them in the [issue](https://github.com/choerodon/choerodon/issues/new?template=issue_template.md).

-## How to Contribute
-Pull requests are welcome!
-[Follow](https://github.com/choerodon/choerodon/blob/master/CONTRIBUTING.md) to know for more information on how to contribute.

-## Note
-`Manager-service` is the configuration management center of the choerodon micro services framework, so its configuration profile can only use "default" by default.